riggslane6/HIST-8510/README.md

 # HIST-8510
-Worksheets for the HISt 8510 class.
+Worksheets for the HIST 8510 class.